-(CRLLKSP 6) Model integrity, ethical leadership and effective management

-Students consistently act in ways that align personal and community-held ideals and principles while employing strategies to positively influence others in the workplace.
-They have a clear understanding of integrity and act on this understanding in every decision.
-They use a variety of means to positively impact the directions and actions of a team or organization, and they apply insights into human behavior to change others' action, attitudes and/or beliefs.
-They recognize the near-term and long-term effect that management's actions and attitudes can have on productivity, morals and organizational culture.
+(CRLLKSP 6) Model integrity, ethical leadership and effective management understanding of integrity and act on this understanding in every decision.
+They use a variety of means to positively impact the directions and actions of a team or organization, and they apply insights into human behavior to change others' actions, attitudes and/or beliefs.
+They recognize the here-term and long-term effects that management's actions and attitudes can have on productivity, morals and organizational culture.